Fake Psychology: Scammers Posing as School Psychologists Steal Parents' Data

 How scammers work:

-• Psychological pressure – they claim that the data is needed "urgently", otherwise it will affect the child's academic performance.
+• Psychological pressure – they claim that the data is needed "urgently," otherwise it will affect the child's academic performance.

 • Phishing and malware – they may offer to download a "test program" that steals logins and passwords.

-Read more on the topic:
+Read more on this topic:

-Fake Gazprombank application found in the AppStore
+Fake Gazprombank app discovered in the AppStore

 While everyone is at home: the Librarian Ghouls hacker group steals data and mines cryptocurrency in the Russian Federation at night